-How to succeed at NaNoWriMo
+How to Succeed At NaNoWriMo

 Just in case you don’t know what NaNoWriMo is, it’s an annual writing project that takes place every November, in which amateur writers (who knows, possibly some professional ones as well) attempt to write 50,000 in a single month.
 It stands for National Novel Writing Month – though it’s really international these days.